exercism/fsharp/exercises/practice/yacht/.approaches/list-module/content.md

 ## Putting it all together

 Let's put good use of these category scoring functions in our `score` function.
-This function takes two parameters (the category to score for and a list of dice) and returns the score as an `int`:
+This function takes two parameters (the score category and a list of dice) and returns the score as an `int`:

 ```fsharp
 let score (category: Category) (dice: Die list): int